 Another pro tip: You don’t have to figure this all out from scratch.

 There are plenty of good industry-standard design systems and style systems you can work from and customize as needed.
-Google’s Material Design and Apple’s Human Interface Guidelines are two great resources to start from.
+Google’s Material Design 3 (the latest version of their design system) and Apple’s Human Interface Guidelines are two great resources to start from.

 As Christine explained:

 “Don’t start from zero.
 That’s one of our design principles here at Bubble.
-Use component libraries within your no-code tool — Bubble has a component library you can use.
-Or if you don’t use a component library, find an example of a website that emulates the layout, patterns, or functionality you’re looking for and use that example to customize for your own use case.”
+Use Bubble AI to generate a complete app, or start with component libraries — Bubble has a component library you can use.
+Or find an example of a website that emulates the layout, patterns, or functionality you’re looking for and use that example to customize for your own use case.”

-No-code tools are great for this.
-Bubble and other no-code development platforms offer ready-made component libraries based on standard design principles and best practices.
-Starting from here means you don’t have to individually code every single button, header, popup, form, and so on — saving loads of time and resources.
+Bubble is the only fully visual AI app builder that lets you vibe code without the code.
+Generate complete apps with AI, then customize with pre-built component libraries based on standard design principles and best practices.
+You don't have to manually create every single button, header, popup, form, and so on — saving loads of time and resources.

 Step 5: Follow best design principles as you build

-As you build, it’s super important to be sure you’re following best practices for design.
+As you build, it’s important to follow best practices for design.
 This will make sure your user interface is intuitive and help you stay consistent.

 Here are some of the key design principles to follow: